 Homemade chicken pot pie is easy to make, easy to cleanup and ready to serve in 30 minutes when you cook it in a cast iron skillet!
 It is absolutely delicious!

-Carbs in skillet chicken pot pie 15g
+Carbs in low-carb chicken pot pie - 15g

 You need just one-pan to make this savory meat pie full of chicken, peas and carrots in delicious gravy, topped with a flaky pie crust baked until golden-brown.

-This easy skillet meal is one of my family's favorite recipes.
+This easy meal is one of my family's favorite recipes.
 It's perfect for a weeknight dinner.
 Since I count carbs, I needed a recipe that can satisfy all of our appetites as well as my personal carb budget.
 This low-carb version of a cosy, comfort food classic has only 15 grams of carbs per serving.

 This recipe calls for shredded chicken.
 I used a whole shredded rotisserie chicken.
 A single one and a half pound cooked chicken will yield about 4 cups of meat.

 Let it cool to the touch before pulling the meat from the carcass.
 Be sure to include the tasty, browned meat juices that collect at the bottom of the package.
 This will boost the flavor and color of the pot pie gravy.
 Don’t include the skin and be sure to remove all bones.
 You can use your fingers to shred the meat into bite-sized pieces.
 This is my personal preference since I can feel if there are any bones in the meat, and shredded meat soaks up more gravy.

 You may also use skinless chicken breasts or leftover chicken.